ccollie/valkey-rfc/TimeSeries.md

 ### Info metrics

-Info metrics are visible through the `info bloom` or `info modules` command:
-* Number of time series objects
-* Total bytes used by time series objects

-In addition to this, we have a specific API (`TS.INFO`) that can be used to list information and stats on the timeseries.
+We have a specific API (`TS.INFO`) that can be used to list information and stats on the timeseries.

 ## References
 * [ValkeyTimeSeries GitHub Repo](https://github.com/ccollie/valkey-tslib)